 Will I need further study?

 Yes.
 Students need to complete professional/clinical education as part of an MLS program to work in the field.
 Elmhurst College has affiliations with Hines VA Hospital and NorthShore University HealthSystem for their MLS programs to assist students with completing their clinical education.
 Students must apply to these MLS affiliate programs as they are not guaranteed admission programs; even if a student has been admitted to Elmhurst College.
 The Hines program requires applicants to be a U.S. citizen to be eligible.
 If accepted, students spend three years on site at Elmhurst College majoring in biology and take their final phase of coursework and clinical training on site at Hines or NorthShore (11 months) earning a degree from Elmhurst College after successful completion of the program (approximately 4 years total).
 Courses completed in the MLS program count toward the requirements to graduate with a major in biology.
 Graduates of one of these programs are eligible to take certifying examinations offered by the ASCP Board of Certification or any other approved certifying agency.
 However, graduation is not contingent upon certification.
 Students have the option to graduate from Elmhurst and then apply to these MLS programs as well.
-Timelines to apply and complete either program may vary from this information for transfer students, and transfer credit should be discussed with an an advisor in the Center for the Health Professions.
-All interested students should contact the Center for the Health Professions to learn more about how to apply and eligibility requirements.
+Timelines to apply and complete either program may vary from this information for transfer students, and transfer credit should be discussed with an an advisor.
+All interested students should contact health professions advising to learn more about how to apply and eligibility requirements.

 Tuition for those accepted into the Hines affiliation is based off of current Elmhurst College rates and fees for both the coursework at Elmhurst and at Hines.
 There are additional costs for books which may vary from year to year ($0-$500).
 Hines VA Hospital is located at 5000 South 5th Avenue, Hines, IL 60141-3030.
 Please visit the Hines website for more details.